rundqvist/docker-openvpn/README.md

 ## Features
 * Connect to random server
 * Reconnects if connection breaks
+* Healthcheck (checking that ip differs from public ip)

 ## Requirements
 * A supported VPN account (currently IPVanish and WeVPN is supported)